shearerp/shearerp.github.io/_posts/2022-01-01-grokking-linked-list-reversal.md

+*"in mathematics you don't understand things.
+You just get used to them." -- John von Neumann*

-Confession: until recently, I never quite understood how to reverse a linked list.
-This is my deep dive into exactly how it works (in Python).
+Confession: for years, I have found the whole topic of linked lists vaguely intimidating.
+A good antidote to that fear, I find, is to dive in and solve a problem, explaining it so meticulously that you start to get used to it.
+The classic problem of reversing a linked list felt like a good place to start, so here is my deep dive into exactly how it works (in Python).

-**Problem:** Reverse a linked list `L` in `O(1)` space.
+**Problem:** Reverse a linked list `L` in-place using only `O(1)` extra space.

-We will use the following classes for the nodes and the overall list:
+We will use these classes to represent the list's nodes and the list itself:
 ```
 class Node:
     """A single node of a singly Linked List"""